ukparliament/ontologies/procedure/routes-for-current-ness.md

 Instrument no longer before the House of Commons REQUIRES laid before the House of Commons.

 Laid before the House of Lords PRECLUDES instrument no longer before the House of Commons.

+## DRAFT AFFIRMATIVE

+Instrument cannot become law allows Instrument no longer before the House of Commons

+Instrument cannot become law allows Instrument no longer before the House of Commons or the House of Lords

+Instrument approved by the House of Commons causes Instrument no longer before the House of Commons

+Instrument approved by the House of Commons and the House of Lords causes Instrument no longer before the House of Commons or the House of Lords

+Instrument no longer before the House of Commons requires Laid before the House of Commons

+Instrument no longer before the House of Commons or House of Lords requires Laid before the House of Commons

+Instrument no longer before the House of Commons or House of Lords requires Laid before the House of Lords

+Instrument withdrawn from the House of Lords precludes Instrument no longer before the House of Commons or House of Lords

+Instrument withdrawn from the House of Commons causes Instrument no longer before the House of Commons

+## MADE AFFIRMATIVE

+Instrument cannot become law allows Instrument no longer before the House of Commons

+Instrument cannot become law allows Instrument no longer before the House of Commons or the House of Lords

+Instrument approved by the House of Commons causes Instrument no longer before the House of Commons

+Instrument approved by the House of Commons and the House of Lords causes Instrument no longer before the House of Commons or the House of Lords

+Instrument no longer before the House of Commons requires Laid before the House of Commons

+Instrument no longer before the House of Commons or House of Lords requires Laid before the House of Commons

+Instrument no longer before the House of Commons or House of Lords requires Laid before the House of Lords